Video game music

 Tales of Symphonia—Continental Divide (3:24)

 This is an orchestral take on the rather incidental “Dry Trail,” the track that plays as you descend the Fooji Mountains into Tethe’alla.
-It was originally recorded back in July 2005 for Summoning of Spirits, a massive Tales of Phantasia and Symphonia project that never saw the light of day; I believe it is still in development purgatory, waiting for a few final tracks.
-I can say without reservation that this is my best work to date, though the clarinet (which I recorded live, whereas the rest of the instruments are synthesized) is a smidgen sharp.
+It was originally recorded back in July 2005 for Summoning of Spirits, a massive Tales of Phantasia and Symphonia project produced by Kyle Crouse and Aleah Baker that was completed and published in 2009.
+The track is also available on YouTube.
+Pardon the clarinet; I recorded it live, whereas the rest of the instruments are synthesized, and it is a smidgen sharp.

 Tales of Symphonia—Fair Lass of Ozette (3:54)